deepset-ai/haystack/README.md

     Retrievers narrow down the search space significantly and are therefore crucial for scalable QA.
     Haystack supports sparse methods (TF-IDF, BM25, custom Elasticsearch queries) and state of the art dense methods (e.g., sentence-transformers and Dense Passage Retrieval)
+5.  **Ranker**: Neural network (e.g., BERT or RoBERTA) that re-ranks top-k retrieved documents.
+The Ranker is an optional component and uses a TextPairClassification model under the hood.
+This model calculates semantic similarity of each of the top-k retrieved documents with the query.
-5.  **Reader**: Neural network (e.g., BERT or RoBERTA) that reads through texts in detail to find an answer.
+6.  **Reader**: Neural network (e.g., BERT or RoBERTA) that reads through texts in detail to find an answer.
 The Reader takes multiple passages of text as input and returns top-n answers.
 Models are trained via [FARM](https://github.com/deepset-ai/FARM) or [Transformers](https://github.com/huggingface/transformers) on SQuAD like tasks.
 You can load a pre-trained model from [Hugging Face's model hub](https://huggingface.co/models) or fine-tune it on your domain data.
-6.  **Generator**: Neural network (e.g., RAG) that *generates* an answer for a given question conditioned on the retrieved documents from the retriever.
+7.  **Generator**: Neural network (e.g., RAG) that *generates* an answer for a given question conditioned on the retrieved documents from the retriever.
-6.  **Pipeline**: Stick building blocks together to highly custom pipelines that are represented as Directed Acyclic Graphs (DAG).
+8.  **Pipeline**: Stick building blocks together to highly custom pipelines that are represented as Directed Acyclic Graphs (DAG).
 Think of it as "Apache Airflow for search".
-7.  **REST API**: Exposes a simple API based on fastAPI for running QA search, uploading files, and collecting user feedback for continuous learning.
+9.  **REST API**: Exposes a simple API based on fastAPI for running QA search, uploading files, and collecting user feedback for continuous learning.
-8.  **Haystack Annotate**: Create custom QA labels to improve the performance of your domain-specific models.
+10.  **Haystack Annotate**: Create custom QA labels to improve the performance of your domain-specific models.
 [Hosted version](https://annotate.deepset.ai/login) or [Docker images](https://github.com/deepset-ai/haystack/tree/master/annotation_tool).

 It's quite simple to begin experimenting with Haystack.
 We'd recommend going through the [Tutorials](https://github.com/deepset-ai/haystack/#tutorials) section below, but here's an example code structure describing how to approach Haystack with the DocumentStore based on Elasticsearch.